spacelift-io/user-documentation/docs/vendors/cloudformation/reference.md

 ### CloudFormation Stack Capabilities

-Some functionalities available to CloudFormation Stacks need to be explicitly acknowledged using [capabilities](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-iam-template.html#using-iam-capabilities).
+Some functionalities available to CloudFormation Stacks need to be explicitly acknowledged using [capabilities](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-iam-template.html#using-iam-capabilities){: rel="nofollow"}.
 You can configure capabilities in Spacelift using environment variables of the form **`CF_CAPABILITY_xyz`** and set them to 1.

 As of the time of writing this page, available capabilities are `CF_CAPABILITY_IAM`, `CF_CAPABILITY_NAMED_IAM,` and `CF_CAPABILITY_AUTO_EXPAND`.
-Detailed descriptions can be found in the [AWS API documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/APIReference/API_CreateChangeSet.html).
+Detailed descriptions can be found in the [AWS API documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/APIReference/API_CreateChangeSet.html){: rel="nofollow"}.

 ## Available Computed Environment Variables